ndeoligence/ascii-art/README.md

 Looking for a challenge?
 We have left the original code which was written in Python 2 under the `example/make_art_python2.py` file.
 See what happens when you run it with Python 3.
 See all of the errors?
 Can you fix it so it works with python 3?
 The answer is with the `example/make_art.py` file which is written in Python 3.

+### CLI
+> Run the program with --help, ie: `python3 community-version.py --help` to see the supported arguments.

 **All discussions around this event can now be had in our #hacktoberfest-2020 channel on Discord!**

 ## Disclaimer